JJ/granada-off/text/graffiti.md

 have evolved to something different, probably better.

 But let us travel to another place to check out the secret origins of graffiti in Granada.
-And you will have to take a ride or a bus to the other tip of the city to find out a bit more about them.
+And you will have to take a ride or a city bus to the other tip of the city to find out a bit more about them.
 In fact, you could follow the freeway for around fifteen kilometers, but it is better if you take a couple of buses and